the-o-space/Scribe/extension/README.md

-# Sub-to-Pub Chrome Extension
+# Scribe Chrome Extension

-A Chrome extension that converts web articles from Substack and other platforms to EPUB (pub) format for offline reading.
+A Chrome extension that converts web articles from Substack and other platforms to EPUB format for offline reading.
 Works with Substack, LessWrong, and other platforms using similar markup structures.

 ## Features